Legal

 storage

-• Why we need it: to store extension settings and local session/state such as user preferences, auth/session tokens (if applicable), and UI state.
+• Why we need it: to store extension settings and local session/state such as user preferences, auth tokens, selected folders, page-image cache entries, and temporary analysis state.

 • What it allows: saving small amounts of data in Chrome's extension storage so the extension works consistently across browser restarts.